huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

   - `realtime` and `full` modes.
    {{< /hint >}}

-    To enable Type-2 CDC for your Databricks target, follow the steps below:
+    To enable Type-2 CDC for your Databricks target, follow theese steps:

     1. Add the following two parameters under the `realtime` section of the Databricks Applier configuration file: